JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 My science career was dominantly in the field of biochemistry.
 Theoretical physics and mathematics are fields where a feeling for truth is ultra important.
 Truth has a smell all of its own.
 Mathematicians and physicists pluck truth out of the depths of their minds.
 Biochemists, though they may smell truth, have to work empirically—sift the data, make a hypothesis, do an experiment, improve the hypothesis, and so on and so on.
 It can be tedious stuff.

 One of the truly great geniuses of our century was a  mathematician named Kurt Godel.
-He "proved" that there is no set of computational rules that can characterize the properties of natural numbers.
+He “proved” that there is no set of computational rules that can characterize the properties of natural numbers.
 Put another way, it means that our number system cannot be shown to be self-consistent.
 Surely then our implicit trust in numbers is because they have the smell of truth.

 Roger Penrose, another maths-physics genius of this century used the following illustration2 that indicates mind is something very special.
 Draw on a blackboard a variety of objects in groups such as two cups, five pencils, three knives, etc., set any number of computers in front of the blackboard, and switch them on.
 You can leave them there for weeks, months, even years and they will be quite unable to devise the set of natural numbers from any set of rules programmed into them—and certainly not from their own intuition.
 But show the same set to small children and most will abstract the concept of natural numbers, even though they had no prior training in mathematics!